StrongJoshua/Water-World/README.md

 ####First Digit
 This digit goes up whenever we reach a milestone.
 ####Second Digit
-This digit goes up whenever a new feature is added.
+This digit goes up whenever a new feature is added and resets whenever the first digit goes up.
 ####Third Digit
-This digit goes up whenever a collaborator pushes.
+This digit goes up whenever a collaborator pushes and resets whenever the second digit goes up.